Noorbala/liferay-docs/deployment/articles/01-how-to-install-liferay-7-on-debian-10.md

           }
 }
 ```
+> **Note:** for test nginx, Go to SERVER-IP in your browser and see "Welcome to nginx!" message.
-> **Note:** If you want to use server ip you must chane the `redirect.url.ips.allowed` property in `portal-ext.properties` like bellow and restart the liferay.
+> **Note:** If you want to use "server ip" for call this portal ,you must create /opt/liferay/portal-ext.properties file and change the `redirect.url.ips.allowed` property in `portal-ext.properties` like bellow and restart the liferay.

 ```shell
 redirect.url.ips.allowed=127.0.0.1,SERVER-IP
 ```

 ## Securing
-We install `firewalld` and open ports fro only `http,htpps,ssh` services.
+We install `firewalld` and open ports for only `http,htpps,ssh` services.
 first disable `ufw` if its exist.

 ```shell